learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 "{"dogName":"Byron","dogBreed":"Poodle"}"
 ```

-Here, using JSON has enabled us to preserve they key/value pairs of our object
+Here, using JSON has enabled us to preserve the key/value pairs of our object
 within the string.
 When sent to a server, the server will be able to take this
 string and convert it back into key/value pairs in whatever language the server
 is written in.